pratikashokjatale/collegeforums/README.md

-# A simple Calculator
- A simple calculator using HTML, CSS &amp; Javascript
+ A simple college forums using HTML, CSS, php &amp; Javascript
  ![title-pic]([https://user-images.githubusercontent.com/39196039/40139639-27db8c64-596e-11e8-9537-04a5b5d07170.jpg](https://github.com/pratikashokjatale/collegeforums/blob/main/Screenshot%20(92).png))
  This is a simple calculator functionality achieved using Javascript.
 The logic is very simple with the minimum lines of code possible.